 FedEx Logo Designed by Lindon Leader

 Did you know that the FedEx logo only dates back to 1994?
 Lindon Leader was working for agency Landor Associates at the time that they were given the design contract, and came up with one of the most notable logos of all time.

 Google’s initial logo was, well, pretty ugly.
-And given its popularity on the internet, it was important that the search engine had a presentable face for its brand.
+And given its popularity on the internet, the search engine needed to have a presentable face for its brand.
 So it got Israeli Ruth Kedar to design this using the same elements of the initial design, but with a little more finesse.